Friday 28th January

 Inter Club Foursomes Match Play.
 Knock out over 4 days.
 4 players off scratch.
 Held in May at different club each year.

-Ladies must submit 3 cards (or 6 if over 9 holes) in a season to obtain or maintain a handicap.
+Ladies must submit 3 cards (or 6 if over 9 holes) in a season to obtain a handicap.
 Cards can be from counting competitions or general play scores.
-Player must attain a maximum course handicap of 41 (handicap index maximum 37.5) in order to play in competitions.
+Player must attain a maximum playing handicap of 41 (handicap index maximum 39.4) in order to play in competitions.

 Junior playing and booking privileges unaccompanied by a full member are as follows.